Tiger Teams

 HAQAST Members and Collaborators: Kellin Slater, Jeff Pierce, Emily Fischer, Bonne Ford, Jun Wang, Christopher Uejio, Emily Gargulinski, Susana Adamo, Randall Martin, Susan Anenberg, Pawan Gupta, Arlene Fiore, Jingqiu Mao also contribute to this team.

 Agricultural burning is an extensive and recurring annual event in several regions of the United States.
 Emissions from agricultural fires can have a demonstrable impact on atmospheric composition and air quality on local to regional scales.
 Across the U.S., smoke from agricultural burns disproportionately impacts Black communities compared to non-Hispanic White communities.
-This project leverages expertise among HAQAST investigators in remote sensing technology, novel technology in low-cost monitoring, and high-resolution fire-detection and Aerosol Optical Depth products from MODIS, VIIRS, and GOES-16 to quantify smoke from sugarcane residue burning in the southeastern U.S. with two study sites: western Palm Beach County, Florida and the Flint Hills region of Kansas.
+The Fused Earth Observations to Quantify Health Impacts from Agricultural Fires team leveraged expertise among HAQAST investigators in remote sensing technology, novel technology in low-cost monitoring, and high-resolution satellite data to quantify fire and smoke from small fires burning in the southeastern U.S. with two study sites: western Palm Beach County, Florida and the Flint Hills region of Kansas.
+The project concluded earlier this year.

 1. Using Satellite Remote Sensing to Derive Global Climate and Air Pollution Indicators